 At the beginning of the calendar year, we make resolutions and plans for the entire year.
 Why don’t we do the same before Advent and do some planning for the liturgical year?
 After all, for people of faith, the liturgical year and rhythm that revolves around the life, death, and resurrection of Jesus, should be more important for us than the secular year.

-Tom and I will be going away next week to set our schedules for the coming year and we suggest you do too.
+Tom and I will hold our quarterly retreat soon to set our schedules for the coming year and we suggest you do too.
 Even if you don’t follow the liturgical calendar, now is the time to plan your scripture readings, prayer rhythm and retreat times for the coming year.
 Get together with your spouse, your family, or a group of friends and do some planning.

 Here are some resources to help.
 I have tried to put together a list from a wide variety of denominational perspectives:

 The Voice is a great source for the daily scriptures of the liturgical year.
 Tom and I print out the schedule at the beginning of the liturgical year so that we are ready for the entire year.
 We find that the combination of Old Testament, New Testament, Psalm and Gospel readings are all specially crafted to share a single focus and is a wonderful way to integrate the Old and New Testament stories.

 They also has one of the most comprehensive explanations of Advent and the symbols we use during the season.